 1) In a large mixing bowl, cream butter and sugar until smooth.

-2) Add dry ingredients, scraping down the sides after each addition.
+2) Add dry ingredients, one cup at a time, scraping down the sides after each addition.

-3) Roll into one tsp balls and place on an ungreased cookie sheet.
+3) Roll into one tsp balls and place on an un-greased cookie sheet (see below if you’re OCD like me and want perfect sizing).

 4) Flatten lightly with a floured fork or spoon and top with a piece of cherry.